melihagraz/multiview_learning_R/README.md

 )
 ```

 So the output will be the confusion matrix like below.
+This out gives us, the confusion matrix of the first iteration and the last iteration and the percentage gain or loss.

 ```{r setup1, include=FALSE}
                 Sensitivity Specificity       PPV      NPV      Acc        F1    BalAcc